Typhoon Nari (2001): Aftermath

 In response to the severe damage, the Taiwanese government deployed roughly 8,000 soldiers to assist in search-and-rescue operations across the island.
-Nearly 10,000 people in northern and central Taiwan were relocated to shelters set up across the region.
+Nearly 10,000 people in northern and central Taiwan were relocated to shelters across the region.

-Already suffering from an economic downturn from the September 11, 2001 terrorist attacks in the United States, the economy of Taiwan was severely affected by Nari.
-Businesses across the island were shut down and the stock exchange was closed for several days.
-Moreover, after it reopened, there was significantly less stock activity as hundreds of thousands of residents were either unable to get to work or were hampered by travel issues.
+Already suffering from an economic downturn from the September 11 attacks in the United States, the economy of Taiwan was severely affected by Nari.
+Businesses were shut down across the island and the stock exchange was closed for several days.
+Moreover, after it reopened, there was significantly less stock activity as hundreds of thousands of residents were either unable to get to work or hampered by travel issues.